fwestenberg/reolink_dev/README.md

 You can configure the Reolink integration by going to the integrations page inside the configuration panel.

 ## Installation
-In your Homa Assistant installation go to: Configuration > Integrations, click the button Add Integration > Reolink IP camera Enter the details for your camera.
+In your Home Assistant installation go to: Configuration > Integrations, click the button Add Integration > Reolink IP camera Enter the details for your camera.
 The camera will now be available as an entity.

+For the motion detection to work, Home Assistant must be reachable via http from your local network.
+So when using https internally, motion detection will not work at this moment.

 ## Services